Friedrich Kalkbrenner: 1825–1849: Pianist, teacher and piano manufacturer in Paris

 Kalkbrenner returned to Paris a rich man.
 Here he became a partner in Pleyel's piano factory, which by the time of Kalkbrenner's death (1849) had risen to a place second only to Erard in prestige and output.

 In the 1830s Kalkbrenner was at the pinnacle of his pianistic powers and his virtuosity aroused the greatest enthusiasm in the years 1833, 1834, and 1836 on his trips to Hamburg, Berlin, Brussels, and other places.
 After the arrival of Liszt and Thalberg, Kalkbrenner's fame was on the wane.
-What he lost in pianistic reputation he compensated through a happy marriage to a much younger, titled and wealthy French heiress, descendant of aristocrats of the Ancien Régime.
-The couple entertained in a grand fashion and did all it could to copycat the resurgent Bourbon aristocracy of the 1830s.

 In the winter of 1831, Frédéric Chopin considered becoming Kalkbrenner's pupil.
 Kalkbrenner, though, had demanded that Chopin study three years with him.
-Chopin's deliberations, whether he should or should not study with Kalkbrenner, caused a flurry of letters between Chopin's native Poland and Paris:
+Chopin's deliberations, whether he should or should not study with Kalkbrenner, caused a flurry of letters between Chopin and Kalkbrenner:

 Warsaw, 27 November 1831, Józef Elsner (Chopin's composition teacher) to Chopin in Paris: "I was pleased to see, by your letter, that Kalkbrenner, the first of pianists, as you call him, gave you such a friendly reception. [...]
 I am very glad that he has agreed to initiate you into the mysteries of his art, but it astonishes me to hear that he requires three years to do so.
 Did he think the first time he saw and heard you, that you needed all that time to accustom yourself to his method? or that you wished to devote your musical talents to the piano alone, and to confine your compositions to that instrument?"